Betamethasone/clotrimazole (On the skin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have an active infection of the skin, such as herpes or chickenpox.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver problems, diabetes, or a skin infection.

-- If your symptoms do not improve after 1 or 2 weeks of treatment with this medicine, or if they get worse, check with your doctor.
-This medicine should not be used for a long time.
+- If your symptoms do not improve after 1 or 2 weeks of treatment, or if they get worse, check with your doctor.

 Possible Side Effects While Using This Medicine